Tips on How to Take Photos With Your Video Camera For Best Results

 Photo Priority vs Video Priority mode on the GH5

-A lot of cameras – whether hybrids like the GH5 or digital camcorders – will let you take a photo while you’re shooting video, but it will interrupt the video while you do so and result in a few black frames in your video recording.
+Many cameras will let you take a photo while you’re shooting video, but it will interrupt the video and result in a few black frames in your video recording.
 Also, no sound will be recorded while you do so.

-Still, this is an excellent feature to have, especially if you’re a news reporter or your often film events (or your kids’ birthday party), and you want to capture a still for later.
+Still, this is an excellent feature to have, especially if you’re a news reporter or often film events (like your kids’ birthday party) and want to capture a still for later.

 A quick note on using continuous shooting like burst modes for video